🇱🇺EUDI Wallet Luxembourg: What We Know So Far

 Existing Authentication System (🟢 Verified)

 Luxembourg currently operates LuxTrust, a national digital authentication system that enables citizens to access government services electronically.
 LuxTrust provides secure login for tax filing, social security, healthcare, and other public services.
-The EUDI Wallet will likely build upon or integrate with this existing LuxTrust infrastructure, using years of established digital identity experience.
+The EUDI Wallet will likely build upon or integrate with this existing LuxTrust infrastructure, leveraging years of established digital identity experience.

 Regulatory Deadline (🟡 Confirmed by Regulation)